jikamens/jik-backup-utilities/README.md

 backup stuff is driven by cron.
 Cron captures the output of jobs that it runs and emails them to the owner of the job.
-It's important to ensure that email on your machine is configured in such a way that these emails will be delivered successfully rather than lost into a black hole.
+It's important to ensure that email on your machine is configured in such a way that these emails are delivered successfully rather than lost into a black hole.
 Otherwise, you won't know if your backup scripts are generating errors and failing!

 In addition to ensuring that your computer is configured to deliver email sent by cron, you also need to ensure that cron is sending